 The Mark A Bebensee Scholarship is an endowed gift agreement between Mr. and Mrs. Daniel Kohl '78" and The Citadel Foundation.
 The scholarship will enable the Tommy & Victoria Baker School of Business Administration to attract, recruit and retain top business students whose limited financial resources would otherwise prevent them from pursuing a business degree at The Citadel.

-Students interested in applying for these scholarships should contact Duvall Herlocker at the School of Business Administration.
+Students interested in applying for these scholarships should contact Ms. Brittany Guthrie at the Baker School of Business.